 I am a recovering violent person.
 My childhood was deeply affected by physical and emotional abuse and the terror of potential nuclear war.

-I have been recovering from a lifestyle of addiction since 1985 and I view the current nosedive into control, domination and violence as a necessary suicidal precursor for a macro-scale recovery process.
+I have been recovering from a lifestyle of addiction since 1985 and I view the current global cultural nosedive into control, domination and violence as a necessary suicidal precursor for a macro-scale recovery process.
 I am here to map that process and provide the tools for individuals to securely shift their internal operating system to one that is based in acceptance, empowerment and partnership.

 I see the abuse of self and others as a culturally-reinforced, addictive behavior and that the personal lifestyle changes necessary for the world to recover from its addiction to violence can also be culturally reinforced.
 I believe that humanity is spiraling upward in knowledge and abilities that will promote, worldwide, the healthy growth and development of children; prosperity and safety for adults; as well as cooperative learning and problem-solving.
 Such genius will flower that sometime in the future as we look back at the state of humanity that we are in now, it will seem as if we were like the dodo, and we will wonder why and how we were saved from extinction.